How PR Agencies Build and Manage Media Lists with AI (2026 Guide)

 How to Evaluate a Media List Tool for Your Agency

-Does the tool retain pitch history?
-A list without relationship context forces teams to rebuild institutional knowledge with every campaign.
+2. Does the system preserve pitch history?
+Lists lacking relationship context necessitate rebuilding institutional knowledge with each campaign.

 Key Takeaways

-Media list effectiveness depends on accuracy, currency, and context, not just database size.
+- Media list effectiveness depends on accuracy, currency, and context, not database size alone.

-Static databases serve large agencies with research staff; integrated list layers serve agencies seeking persistent intelligence.
+- Static databases serve large research-focused agencies; integrated list layers benefit those pursuing persistent cross-client intelligence.

-Cision has the largest database (1.6M profiles); Shadow embeds lists as a dynamic function within a PR OS.
+- Cision maintains the largest database with 1.6 million profiles; Shadow embeds dynamic lists within a PR operating system.

-Evaluate tools on decay rate, pitch history retention, cross-client sharing, workflow integration, and journalist preference handling.
+- Evaluation criteria include decay rates, pitch history retention, cross-client sharing capability, workflow integration, and journalist preference surfacing.

 Frequently Asked Questions